 - Not taking time off

-7 productivity strategies to increase productivity at work
+7 productivity strategies to improve productivity at work

-Below are 7 productivity strategies that will help you manage your time and increase your productivity at work.
+Here are 7 productivity strategies to improve productivity at work.

-Being more productive at work starts with having measurable goals and measuring your performance.
-When you have measurable goals you have a clear track to follow which raises energy levels and improves focus.
-You know exactly where to invest your time and what to invest your time on.
+When you have productivity goals you have a clear track to follow which raises energy levels and improves focus.
+You know exactly where to invest your time, which helps you be more productive.

 Use my Free Productivity Mastery Daily Planner to manage your time effectively and make every day a productive day.